redpesk-common/afb-test/docs/Reference/1_BindingAssertFunctions.md

     register the event with the test framework using **_AFT.addEventToMonitor** function.

-    Check if an event has been correctly received in time (timeout in µs).
+    Check if an event has been correctly received in timeout specified (timeout in µs).
     An event name use the application framework naming scheme: **api/event_name**.

 * **_AFT.assertEvtNotReceived(eventName, timeout)**